TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 In any of these cases, default parameters for the `GLPK` optimizer are used, which you can query using [`default_parameters`](@ref).
-If you want to change these, you can pass a dictionary via the keyword argument `parameters`.
+You can pass a dictionary using the keyword argument `parameters` to change the defaults.
 For instance, in the example below, we change the maximum allowed runtime for GLPK to be 1 seconds, which will most likely cause it to fail to converge in time.